sahaarijit/sahaarijit/README.md

 ### About Me

-A Software Engineer with years of experience in building scalable software products using the TypeScript stack (Node.js/Nest.js, Next.js, Angular, SQL), mostly contributing to various organizational codebases.
-I lead solution architecture and DevOps, and currently diving deep into Agentic AI to craft intelligent, autonomous systems.
+A Software Engineer with years of experience in building scalable software products using the **TypeScript stack (Node.js/Nest.js, Next.js, Angular, SQL)**, mostly contributing to various organizational codebases.
+I contribute as **Technical Lead, Solution Architect, Cloud Deployments** and **Server Management**, and currently diving deep into **Agentic AI** to craft intelligent, autonomous systems.
 Passionate about building impactful tools, learning continuously, and sharing knowledge with the developer community.

 ## My Github Stats